Context7 MCP Claude Code Integration: Technical Guide 2026

 At the heart of any modern RAG-based LLM integration is the vector database.
 Unlike traditional relational databases that search for exact matches, vector databases find semantically similar pieces of information by representing text as high-dimensional coordinates.

-2. Embedding: Sending those chunks to an embedding model (like OpenAI Ada or open-source Hugging Face models) to generate a vector.
+02. Embedding: Sending those chunks to an embedding model to generate a vector.

-3. Indexing: Storing the vectors in a spatial index (like HNSW) for sub-millisecond similarity lookups.
+03. Indexing: Storing vectors in a spatial index (like HNSW) for sub-millisecond lookups.

 During inference, the user's query is embedded into the same vector space, and the database calculates the "cosine similarity" to find the most relevant chunks.
 This mathematically-grounded approach allows your AI to "know" things it was never specifically trained on, transforming static documentation into a dynamic knowledge base.